 - Sunscreen, a hat, and sunglasses are must you walk all day in the sun;

 - Prepare a swimming costume there are many nice falls and pools;

-From the top we started descend first to the pasture fields with some stunning views over the canyon.
-Again we saw many eagles here gliding along the canyon as well as dassies running away like crazy.
+From the top, we started to descend first to the pasture fields with some stunning views over the canyon.
+We again saw many eagles here gliding along the canyon as well as dassies running away like crazy.